This post will show you what happened when I recreated my favorite Gilmore Girls outfits every day for a week.

 Gilmore Girls Outfit #5, Friday – Luke Danes

-Luke Danes is owner of Stars Hollow’s diner and is Lorelai’s main love interest throughout the show.
+Luke Danes is the owner of Stars Hollow’s diner and is Lorelai’s main love interest throughout the show.
 (Fun fact: Lorelai’s very first scene is with Luke, not Rory.)

 Luke is a snarky, quiet, and strong man with a heart of gold.
 He is Rory’s and Jess’ father figure and, as such, he is very protective of both of them.